everything you need for giving - all in one place!

 How much should my household pledge?

 Every househole is different!
 There is no set amount that a household is obliged to give to First Unitarian Church.
-Households typically pledge based on a variety of factors, including financial considerations, participation levels, and so forth.
+Households typically pledge based on a variety of factors, including financial considerations, participation levels, and so on.

 When do I have to pay my pledge?